Skip to main content

 5

-While the patties are cooking, combine the mixed salad leaves, sweet potato, beetroot and walnuts in a large bowl.
-Just before serving, add the golden goddess dressing and toss to coat.
+While the patties are cooking, combine a squeeze of lemon juice with the honey and a drizzle of olive oil in a medium bowl.
+Season with salt and pepper and mix well.
+Add the mixed salad leaves, sweet potato, beetroot and walnuts to the dressing.
+Just before serving, toss to coat.

 TIP: Allow the roasted veggies to cool slightly before adding to the bowl to keep the leaves crisp.